 Phase I Construction Complete

-As the name implies, National Grid’s Power4Tomorrow: Downtown Reliability Project is an investment in the city’s electrical transmission infrastructure aimed at reinforcing the safe and reliable delivery of power throughout the Downtown Providence area, and beyond, for years to come.
+As the name implies, Rhode Island Energy’s Power4Tomorrow: Downtown Reliability Project is an investment in the city’s electrical transmission infrastructure aimed at reinforcing the safe and reliable delivery of power throughout the Downtown Providence area, and beyond, for years to come.

 Located entirely within existing rights-of-way – including travel lanes and sidewalks – along South Main Street, North Main Street, Charles Street and Admiral Street, components of Power4Tomorrow include: